RocketDerp/April14_2025/Quotes_Pile/Reddit2026A/World_Hate_Affairs_2026-01-24.md

 https://old.reddit.com/r/law/comments/1qts9j1/how_is_this_epstein_file_not_front_page_news_2/o3599fv/

 Impressions and superficial high-speed information glances are what people on Reddit seek.
 QAnon "Q" drops, information strip tease.
 If people wanted to reform and have honest sincere leaders, Malala and Dr. Bandy X Lee would be far more important and repeating topics.
+A lot of what is going on is ***information systems feedback loops*** of anonymous tips and theories feeding into government and back out to public.